-So-called “date rape” drugs have risen to prominence in recent years.
+So-called “date rape” drugs, like GHB and Rohypnol, have risen to prominence in recent years.
 These drugs are placed surreptitiously into the drinks of potential victims – usually at a bar, club or party – in order to induce lassitude and malleability.
 The drug produces amnesia, meaning victims would have limited or no recollection of an assault.

 They work by affecting neurotransmitters, the chemicals that communicate information throughout our brain and body, relaying signals between nerve cells or neurons.
 The brain uses neurotransmitters to tell your heart to beat, your lungs to breathe, and your stomach to digest.
 They can also affect mood, sleep, concentration, and weight.

 Benzodiazepines are a class of drugs that affect these neurotransmitters.
 They possess sedative, hypnotic, anti-anxiety, anticonvulsant, and muscle relaxant properties.